 pus (abscesses); broken, crusted, matted hair; dead skin flakes (dandruff); and

-hair loss resulting in round or oval bald patches.
+hair loss that results in round or oval bald patches.

 Ringworm is contagious.
 It can be spread easily by contact with